Crystal structure and collective oxygen transport in high-temperature Ta$_{2}$O$_{5}$

-In contrast to the orthorhombic phase, the lattice in the tetragonal-$\lambda$ phase of H-Ta$_2$O$_5$ exhibits significantly greater flexibility.
-Our NEB calculation reveals that oxygen migration in H-Ta$_2$O$_5$ proceeds in a two-step process, traversing a broad, flat energy ridge rather than a sharp barrier (Figure~3a).
-During this migration, nearby bonds flex and adjust their positions to accommodate the moving oxygen ion, thereby reducing lattice strain.
-Specifically, the oxygen atoms bridging the screw-rotation Ta sites (labeled O1–O4 in Figure~3e; also shown in Figure~1i) play a critical role by shifting their vertical positions above or below the Ta plane, relieving strain as the migrating oxygen passes by.
-This local flexibility at the screw-rotation plane markedly reduces bond distortion compared to the orthorhombic phase.
-Moreover, this flexibility initiates a cascade of relaxations: as the migrating oxygen begins to move, a network of atoms up to 9 Å away, including some that shift out of the Ta$_2$O$_3$ planes, adjusts to accommodate the change (Figure~4c,d).
-By the transition state, the strain is distributed across a large region, with numerous bonds undergoing minute adjustments.
-This extensive relaxation prevents significant charge accumulation on any single atom; notably, the change in charge on neighboring Ta atoms at the transition state remains below $0.1e$ (Figure~5b).
-In summary, the screw-rotation-plane octahedral coordination in the tetragonal lattice acts as a flexible hinge, enabling substantial structural relaxation and dynamic charge redistribution during oxygen migration.
-These factors collectively reduce the migration barrier from 1.8 eV in the orthorhombic phase to $\sim$0.2 eV in the tetragonal phase, thereby facilitating oxygen mobility that extends well beyond simple vibrational motion, even at moderate temperatures.
+By contrast, the tetragonal-$\lambda$ phase exhibits a more adaptive and flexible lattice response.
+The oxygen migration pathway obtained from NEB calculations follows a relatively broad, flat energy landscape rather than a sharply defined barrier (Fig.~3a).
+During migration, the surrounding lattice relaxes to accommodate the moving oxygen ion, thereby reducing local strain.
+In particular, the oxygen atoms bridging the screw-rotation Ta sites (O1–O4 in Fig.~3e; see also Fig.~1i) play a key role by adjusting their vertical positions, which helps alleviate strain and charge accumulation as the ion passes.
+This local flexibility propagates into longer-range structural relaxations, with atoms up to $\sim$9 Å away—including some displaced out of the Ta$_2$O$_3$ planes—responding to the migration event (Fig.~4c,d).
+Similar long-range relaxations have been reported in L-Ta$_2$O$_5$ models containing oxygen vacancies \cite{lee2013, guo2014, yang2014}, and have been attributed to the relatively ionic character of Ta–O bonding \cite{guo2014}.
+As a result, the transition-state strain is distributed over an extended region, limiting charge accumulation; the change in electronic charge on neighboring Ta atoms remains below $\sim$0.1e (Fig.~5b).
+Overall, the flexible octahedral coordination at the screw-rotation planes enables substantial structural and electronic redistribution, which is associated with a marked reduction in the migration barrier—from 1.8 eV in the orthorhombic phase to 0.2 eV in the tetragonal phase.
+This reduced barrier is consistent with enhanced oxygen mobility beyond simple vibrational motion at moderate temperatures.
+An independent estimate of the migration barrier from molecular dynamics, obtained via the temperature dependence of the diffusion coefficient, yields a value of $\sim$0.07 eV (Fig.~S7), consistent in trend with the NEB result.